 Are health plans ready for provider directory APIs?
-In our latest eBook, Simplifying Healthcare Navigation, we explore how accessible provider directory data transforms patient journeys, and how innovative organizations are unlocking this necessary data with APIs.
+In our latest eBook, Simplifying Healthcare Navigation, we explore how accessible provider directory data transforms patient journeys, and how innovative organizations are unlocking this necessary data by using an API in healthcare.

 In less than a year, the Centers for Medicare and Medicaid Services (CMS) will require CMS-regulated health plans to provide public access to provider directory data, via APIs (application programming interfaces).
 This rule applies to Medicare Advantage organizations and Medicaid and CHIP fee-for-service programs and managed care plans/entities.

 Dr. Don Rucker, the National Coordinator for Health Information Technology, describes the change this way: